 Our weekly planning in sales and marketing begins on Thursday.
 We adapt to our potential customers.
 The best days to talk and communicate with our customers are Tuesdays and Wednesdays.
 That leaves us three days to create content and 2 days to publish and distribute on a large scale.

 Trello: Kanban method

-The variety of tasks in business and marketing did not allow us to track and prioritise our projects properly.
-This method was perfectly suited to our need for transparency and for prioritisation of our work.
+The variety of tasks in business and marketing did not allow us to track and prioritize our projects properly.
+This method was perfectly suited to our need for transparency and for prioritization of our work.

 Our challenge was to successfully assess the amount of work and the priority of various projects.
 Some tasks were always set aside and their priority was undervalued.

 By analyzing our performance every week, we have finally been able to estimate our production capacity.
 This allows us to carry out mid-term projections and to treat all needs evenly without devaluing the priority of a project.

 Transforming projects across several cards

 The Kanban method is challenging in two ways.
 The first is successfully breaking down projects into several short and distinct tasks.
 The second is evaluating the time it will take to complete each task.
 A scientific approach and testing are required.
 After several tests, we found the right ratio.